typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 	Similarly, this means writing your styles for mobile… first, *then* adding `min-width` breakpoints (cascading below them) to *progressively enhance* your design as it scales up.

 <figure
 	@caption="Note we added a `main` container.
-The `width` here are kind of tricky—but this will be much easier with `grid`, we promise!"
+The `inline-size` here are kind of tricky—but this will be much easier with `grid`, we promise!"
 	@source="media-mobile-first/preview/?active=style.css"
 	style="--lines: 19"
 	>